Wil van der Aalst

 Component interface identification and behavioral model discovery from software execution dataACM/IEEE 26th International Conference on Program Comprehension, ICPC 2018, collocated with the 40th International Conference on Software Engineering, ICSE 2018 (2018)

 A general framework to detect behavioral design patterns40th ACM/IEEE International Conference on Software Engineering, ICSE 2018 (2018)

 - Data-driven business process management

-- Capita selecta architecture of information systems
+- Capita selecta analytics for information systems

 - Lid Stichtingsbestuur Stichtingsbestuur Het Stichtingsbestuur oefent tevens de taken en bevoegdheden uit die de wet toekent aan, Tilburg University